Hone logo

 Example 1:

-# No environment variables set
+Explanation: All environment variables are set correctly.

 Example 2: